MaxB-RnD/SudokuSolver/README/README.md

 # Sudoku Solver
-**Overview**
+**Overview**<br/>
-- The Sudoku Solver is an interactive graphical application developed using Pygame, designed to solve and manage Sudoku puzzles.
+The Sudoku Solver is an interactive graphical application developed using Pygame, designed to solve and manage Sudoku puzzles.
 The application allows users to visually input and solve puzzles, providing a user-friendly interface for both beginners and enthusiasts.<br/><br/>

 **Features**